-SOC/URB 111 - City Life: Introduction to Urban Sociology POL 122 - Metropolitan Complex ECO 113 - Principles of Microeconomics SOC 381 - City and Regional Planning SOC/URB 399 - Internship URB 492 - The City and the Environment Keystone SOC 362 - Statistical Analysis or POL 483 - Political Statistics and Methodology SOC 363 - Research Methods or POL 484 - Political Analysis ART/HIS 249/349 - The Designed Environment or HIS 316 - US Urban Environmental History or SOC 380 - Disaster and Resilience And two additional urban-related electives, approved by the Program Director.
+SOC/URB 111 - City Life: Introduction to Urban Sociology

+POL/URB 122 - Social Justice in Urban America

+ECO 113 - Principles of Microeconomics

+SOC/URB 381 - City and Regional Planning

+SOC/URB 399 - Internship

+URB 492 - The City and the Environment Keystone

+SOC 362 - Statistical Analysis

+or POL 483 - Political Statistics and Methodology

+SOC 363 - Research Methods

+or POL 484 - Political Analysis

+ART/HIS 249/349 - The Designed Environment

+or HIS 316 - Nature, Cities, and Justice: U.S. Urban Environmental History

+or SOC 380 - Disaster and Resilience

+And two additional urban-related electives, approved by the Program Director.
 For electives, please see the following list, which is not exhaustive.
 Please consult the Director of Urban Studies for other elective possibilities that suit your career interests, including off-campus study, ACTC courses, or study abroad.

-ART 243 - History of Architecture to 1750 ART 244 - History of Architecture after 1750 ART/HIS 249/349 - The Designed Environment ECO 365 - Environmental Economics ENV 100 - Environmental Connections GEOG225 Introduction to Geographic Information Systems (Macalester) GEOG241 Urban Geography (Macalester) GEOG321 Geographic Information Systems (St. Thomas) HIS 316 - US Urban Environmental History POL 241 - Environmental and River Politics POL 325 - Politics and Public Policy SOC 265 - Race, Class and Gender SOC 349 - Organizations and Society: Understanding Nonprofits and Corporations SOC 380 - Disaster and Resilience URB 199 - Internship URB 295 - Special Topic URB 299 - Directed Study URB 395 - Special Topic Students who are thinking of careers in urban planning are highly encouraged to take courses in Geographic Information Systems (GIS) at Macalester College (Geography 225, 363 and 365) or at the University of St. Thomas (Geography 221, 321 and 322).
-Graduation Skills Graduation skills in Critical Thinking (CT), Speaking (S), Quantitative Reasoning (QR), and Writing (W) are embedded throughout the core courses and are met by completing the Urban Studies major.
+ART 243 - History of Architecture to 1750

+ART 244 - History of Architecture after 1750

+ART/HIS 249/349 - The Designed Environment

+ECO 365 - Environmental Economics

+ENV 100 - Environmental Connections

+GEOG225 Introduction to Geographic Information Systems (Macalester)

+GEOG241 Urban Geography (Macalester)

+GEOG321 Geographic Information Systems (St. Thomas)

+HIS 316 - Nature, Cities, and Justice: U.S. Urban Environmental History

+POL 241 - Environmental and River Politics

+POL 325 - Politics and Public Policy

+SOC 265 - Race, Class and Gender

+SOC 349 - Organizations and Society: Understanding Nonprofits and Corporations

+SOC 380 - Disaster and Resilience

+URB 199 - Internship

+URB 295 - Special Topic

+URB 299 - Directed Study

+URB 395 - Special Topic

+Students who are thinking of careers in urban planning are highly encouraged to take courses in Geographic Information Systems (GIS) at Macalester College (Geography 225, 363 and 365) or at the University of St. Thomas (Geography 221, 321 and 322).

+Graduation Skills

+Graduation skills in Critical Thinking (CT), Speaking (S), Quantitative Reasoning (QR), and Writing (W) are embedded throughout the core courses and are met by completing the Urban Studies major.

 Transfer students must consult the Director of Metro Urban Studies about potential adjustments in their course requirements to fulfill these skills.

-Urban Studies Minor A total of five courses including:
+Urban Studies Minor

+A total of five courses including: